• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Stripe and PayPal offer basic payment processing setups that require no special coding skills to create a checkout page, invoice templates, or reports.
 However, I find PayPal’s merchant dashboard cleaner, easier to navigate, and more user-friendly overall.

-On the other hand, while both Stripe and PayPal also offer developer tools for advanced payment processing and customization, Stripe provides more available functionalities.
+On the other hand, while both Stripe and PayPal offer developer tools for advanced payment processing and customization, Stripe offers more functionality.

 Stripe vs PayPal: Customer support quality